Welcome to Protein Portraits at Oregon State University

 Science before art.
 Or does art come before science?

 We know from the recent history of molecular biology that new discoveries about proteins are oftentimes inspired by knowledge of the 3D structure of the protein.
 Lots of effort therefore goes into gaining 3D knowledge.
 But the knowledge is inherently limited in the same way that a series of snapshots is less informative than a whole film, and a film, marvelous as it may be to watch, is only an edited compilation of many recording sessions.
 At a certain point we have to admit that despite our possession of the 3D structure of a molecule, we have very large gaps in knowledge.
 We doodle on paper or in our minds to organize our question marks and sketch out hypothetical pictures of reality that hopefully guide us toward fruitful new experiments.
-In short, art meets science every single time we think about viruses.
+In short, art meets science every single time we think about protein molecules.
 We depend on art to make the invisible visible to our very thinking.

 Art, in its ineluctable way, helps us embrace our factual situation creatively — with deeper humanity .
 Kandinsky’s abstract paintings from a hundred years ago were seen by many at the time as an unjustifiable breaking away from facts and reality.
 But did his detailed studies not reveal that there is much more to the world that we had missed before?
-In the ten weeks ahead, that may be inspiration for guiding our protein artists to try something new.
+In the ten weeks ahead, that may be inspiration enough for guiding our protein artists to try something new.

 Squares and Circles.
 Oil, by Wassily Kandinsky 1913.